Roberto Quintana, WFA

 Los Angeles Muralist and Artist

 We traveled to Orange County to visit the Sonostar workshop in Santa Ana.
-We checked out all the Sonostar domes…so many that there were domes within domes!...
+We checked out all the Sonostar domes…so many that there were geodomes within domes!...

-…and a generous 26′ 4V dome with a parachute cover
+…and a generous 26′ 4V dome with a parachute dome cover

 , which Sonostar folks use as a cozy and comfortable “break room.”

-Inside the workshop, we met Nathan, the staff associate who puts the dome kits together.
+Inside the workshop, we met Nathan, the staff associate who fabricates the dome kits together.
 The Sonostar shop has a lot of precision equipment designed to make each kit fit together perfectly.

 We decided on a 25′ diameter 5V Megadome that uses 1′′ furniture-grade UV-protected PVC struts and hubs.